EdwardPaddon-UULPL/Open-Science-in-physics-/Documents/_readme.md

 # Documents
-_Use this folder to contain documents surrounding this prototype.
-Images, user manual pdfs, certificates, background documents, etc. Include or refer to these documents from your main descriptions and instructions.
+_ This folder contains resources surrounding this prototype.